Beyond real blow-up: Masuda detours and complex holonomy

-at irrational angles $\lambda$, over any fixed $z_0\in\Co$.
+at irrational angles $\lambda$, over any fixed $u_0\in\Co$.
 In particular, the holonomy of the foliation is \emph{quasiperiodic} in $u$, over any $z_0\neq0$.
-Therefore, the associated leaves
+Therefore, the associated leafs

-infinitely branched over $z\in\Co$ by the Riemann surface of the logarithm, never quite close up to form a discrepancy-free blow-up loop.
+are infinitely branched over $u\in\Co$ by the Riemann surface of the logarithm.
+They never quite close up to form a discrepancy-free blow-up loop, in the sense of definition \ref{defloop}.
 Note density of each leaf $\fL$ in $\CP^2$.
-Proposition \ref{proploop} applies, if we replace coordinates $u,z$ there by $y,x$.
-So, solution trajectories $\gamma^{uz}$ in the sense of proposition \ref{proploop} close almost: not quite, but with any required precision, under sufficiently high iterations of any simple circular Masuda loop $\gamma^t$.
+So, solution trajectories $\gamma^{uz}$ in the sense of proposition \ref{proploop} close \emph{almost}: not quite, but with any required precision, under sufficiently high iterations of any simple circular Masuda loop $\gamma^t$.

-In the saddle case $\lambda_1<0<\lambda_2$ of negative spectral quotients $\lambda<0$, the irrational leaves $\fL$ do not contain real blow-up solutions asymptotic to $(u,z)=(0,0)$.
+In the saddle case $\lambda_1<0<\lambda_2$ of negative spectral quotients $\lambda<0$, the irrational leafs $\fL$ do not contain real blow-up solutions asymptotic to $(u,z)=(0,0)$.
 The node case $\lambda>0$, in contrast, does contain real blow-up solutions, in each such leaf.
-Then quasiperiodicity prevents discrepancy-free blow-up loops around blow-up, but also provides arbitrarily close approximations to holonomy multipliers 1, i.e. to their perfect non-discrepancy.
+Then quasiperiodicity prevents discrepancy-free blow-up loops around blow-up, but also provides arbitrarily close approximations to holonomy multipliers 1, i.e. to their ever elusive non-discrepancy.